 THE benefits listed by John Burgis all came about because of the Industrial Revolution, which successfully harnessed fossil fuel which enabled us to replace human chores with more useful human work.
+Back-breaking work is now done by machines that derive their power mainly from fossil fuels.

 People relieved of chores can learn new skills, so the number of scientists, doctors, nurses, etc, has greatly increased.
 Families are mobile but dispersed members can keep in touch with cheap telecommunications and transport, but cheap transport is now threatened because of atmospheric carbon dioxide.